 The group is committed to enhancing Imperial College's position as the most attractive location in the UK for those wishing to pursue such a dual path.
 Francis has been recognised by the Rector of Imperial College for his commitment to mentoring.

 To help protect clinical trainees (academic or otherwise) from being misused as a "service", the group has argued that this is usually a disservice, as can be seen by analogy, algebra and audit.

-et al., 2013, Quantification of survival gain from cardiac resynchronization therapy: nonlinear growth with time, and greater gain in low-risk patients, make raw trial data an underestimate of real-world behavior., J Am Coll Cardiol, Vol:62, Pages:2406-2413
+et al., 2013, Quantification of survival gain from cardiac resynchronization therapy: nonlinear growth with time, and greater gain in low-risk patients, make raw trial data an underestimate of real-world behavior., Journal of the American College of Cardiology, Vol:62, ISSN:0735-1097, Pages:2406-2413

 et al., 2013, Autologous bone marrow-derived stem cell therapy in heart disease: Discrepancies and contradictions, International Journal of Cardiology, Vol:168, ISSN:0167-5273, Pages:3381-3403